AdobeDocs/adp-search-indexer/README.md

 - tsup for fast bundling and compilation
 - ESLint for code quality and consistency
 - Prettier for consistent code formatting

-See the [DEPLOYMENT.md](./DEPLOYMENT.md) file for information on deploying the indexer to production environments.